Essential Integrations for Multi-Channel Sellers: The Systems That Keep Fulfillment from Breaking

 - Amazon generating marketplace demand,

-- wholesale orders entering through email or EDI,
+- wholesale orders entering through email or electronic data interchange (EDI),

 - a WMS managing physical stock,